 If you are a Certified Instructor looking for a Training Friendly Range to teach at, call or email us to request an Instructor Packet.

 Throughout the year, our Range is honored to host events such as the NFA Review Shoot and Florida Firearms Expo.
+Recently we have added Dropzone Gunner, which combines a mud run, obstacles, and guns!
 These large events give visitors an opportunity to talk to vendors in the gun industry, as well as try the latest products in a fun and safe atmosphere.
 Our smaller events include charity fundraisers.
 We are proud to say we have raised money for organizations that support Veterans, Law Enforcement, and to prevent sex-trafficking.
 We also host competitions and individual gun company events.
 Don't miss the next event.
 These are fun opportunities to safely shoot rare or new guns and see the latest products and accessories.